 Caring for your elderly parent or other family member can be full of rewards but can also be very demanding.
-Although you may feel good that you are taking care of your loved one so that he or she does not have to move into a nursing home, the care can also place a tremendous amount of stress onto the caregiver.
+Although you may feel good that you are taking care of your loved one, the care can place a tremendous amount of stress onto the caregiver.
 Elderly caregivers support groups and classes are essential in helping to balance the responsibilities so one caregiver is not burdened and can take respite when necessary.

 Who Is A Caregiver?

 The term ‘caregiver’ refers to anyone who cares for another person.
 It can be one spouse taking care of another spouse, or an adult who is taking care of elderly parents.

 Caregivers can also be professionals.
 These professionals are skilled and trained to care for those who still live in their homes and require daily assistance.
 It does not matter the type of caregiver providing assistance.
 Elderly caregivers support will prevent burnout while also providing much needed support.